Real Estate Investing & Bookkeeping Tips

-Review all statements - Bank, LOC, credit card - to make sure transactions are correct and there are no fraud charges.
+Review all statements (bank, LoC, credit cards, etc.) to make sure all transactions are correct and there are no fraud charges.

 Pay off your credit card balance every month.
 This will improve your credit rating and help you when you want to buy more rental properties or negotiate a loan or mortgage.

 Review your property management statement every month.
-Make sure that the repairs they are charging for are yours and not someone else’s.
-Also look to make sure you haven’t been double charged accidentally.
-Mistakes happen every day, it’s your job to make sure they get fixed.
+Make sure that the repairs you're being charged for are yours and not someone else’s.
+Also check to make sure you haven’t been double-charged accidentally.
+Mistakes happen every day - it’s your job to make sure they're caught and get fixed.